 If my organization has received a TPC grant in the past, may we apply again?

 Current grantees in their second year of a TPC grant are not eligible to apply for a third consecutive year of funding.
-They may apply again after one year off.
+They may apply again after two years off.
 All other past grantees are eligible.